abhijeetshewale05/Linox/README.md

 ## 🤝 Special Thanks & Sources

 This project would not be possible without the incredible open-source foundations built by other creators in the Linux ricing community.
-A massive and sincere thank you to the developers of the following themes, which served as the core inspiration and building blocks for Linox:
+A massive and sincere thank you to the developers of the following themes, which served as the core inspiration and building blocks for Pebble:

 * **[MacTahoe Icon Theme](https://github.com/vinceliuice/MacTahoe-icon-theme)** - For the gorgeous scalable app icons and the foundational squircle design.
 * **[Hatter Icon Theme](https://github.com/Mibea/Hatter)** - For serving as the highly versatile and organized foundational base for the folders and structures.